 Tankless Water Heaters

 Tankless styles heat water on demand instead of continuously.
 You get hot water much faster than with traditional tank heaters.
-And with tankless styles, you never run out of hot water – multiple people can take showers one after the other while you’re washing the dishes and doing laundry!
+With tankless styles, you never run out of hot water.
+Multiple people can take showers one after the other while you’re washing the dishes and doing laundry!

-Tankless water heaters are more efficient than traditional because you’re only heating hot water when you need it, which saves money and reduces wear and tear on your system.
+Tankless water heaters are more efficient because you’re only heating hot water when you need it.
+This saves money and reduces wear and tear on your system.
 By comparison, a conventional tank must work to maintain 40 to 50 gallons of 125°F water all day.

-They’re also a green choice, eliminating more than 85 percent of flue gas wasted by standard water heaters and reducing carbon dioxide emissions by at least 420 lbs. per unit per year.
+They’re also a green choice, eliminating more than 85 percent of flue gas wasted by standard water heaters.
+They also reduce carbon dioxide emissions by at least 420 lbs. per unit per year.
 At 98 percent energy efficiency, they offer the lowest annual operating cost and fastest payback (compared to traditional water heaters).

 Tankless water heater choices are good for families who use hot water in the morning then leave the house for the day.
 These models are projected to last up to 20 years, with a 12-year warranty.